 If you open a business account, you will need to submit:

-- Legal Entity Designation form (required for all business accounts) - This form declares your business type and will determine if it falls into the Legal Entity category, which includes corporations, limited liability companies, general partnerships and others.
+- Legal Entity Designation form (recommended for all business accounts) - This form declares your business type and will determine if it falls into the Legal Entity category, which includes corporations, limited liability companies, general partnerships and others.
 If your business is not considered a Legal Entity – sole proprietorships or unincorporated associations, for example – you’ll need to complete this form, but not the Beneficial Owners form.

 - Beneficial Owner Certification form (required if business is a Legal Entity) - This form identifies the individuals who own or operate the business, including Beneficial Owners (those who own 25 percent or more of a business) and a Controlling Person (an individual with significant responsibility within the company).

 - Copies of identification for each of the individuals listed on the Beneficial Owners form - This includes identification items such as driver’s licenses or passports.
 Without these required items, you will be delayed in opening your new account.
 Checking accounts, CDs, loans, lines of credit, credit cards – they all now require Beneficial Owner information.

 When you're running a business, it's important to have a trusted financial partner – a team of experts who will listen and help you make informed decisions.
 Whether you're looking for expertise in financing future growth, processing payments, maximizing cash flow or another financial need, Old National is here to help.